CenterBLC/N1904/docs/additions/README.md

 # Nestle 1904 GNT - Additions

-A set of additional features.
+A set of about fourty additional features are available.

 Sorted by:
   * [by name](featuresbyname.md#start)